NEUBIAS/training-resources/courses/202X_skimage_napari_beginners.md

 ### Image inspection basics (day 1)

 TODO:
+- Consider having some introductory slides that discusses the pros and cons of the tool that is being taught; e.g. what are the pros and cons of python scripting vs Fiji vs Imaris vs QuPath, ...
 - Consider starting showing a relevant biological workflow that would require all the modules that are taught during that day